ManticoreGamesInc/platform-documentation/src/api/arealight.md

 ### `barnDoorLength`

 In this example, a client script animates the width and angle of a "barn door" light.
 This effect could be used in sync with a door opening from a highly-lit area onto a poorly lit one, generating a cinematic or emotional moment.
-In this case, the time `t` is driven by the sine of `time()`, but it could be driven by the the door's rotation instead.
+In this case, the time `t` is driven by the sine of `time()`, but it could be driven by the door's rotation instead.

 ```lua
 local AREA_LIGHT = script:GetCustomProperty("AreaLight"):WaitForObject()